Kristin-2002/iAtlantic-CO2-footprint/README.md

 On the iAtlantic General Assembly in 2020, that needed to be hold virtually because of Covid-19, 144 members attended from 16 countries located in Europe, America, South Africa and Australia (click [here](https://travel-footprint-calculator.irap.omp.eu/estimation/2020-07-30_14:35:13_d0fb.html) for more details).
 This are 2.6 times the amount of the participants which attended the physical meeting in 2019.
 If all 144 participants would have attended the planned physical meeting in South Africa, they would have emmitted 512.6 tons of CO<sub>2</sub> emission equivalents by travelling to the meeting location.
-This is 10 times as high as the emission estimated for the 2019 Kick Off meeting.
+This is 10 times as high as the emission estimated for the 2019 Kick Off meeting in Edinburgh.

 ### iAtlantic Kick Off Meeting 2019
 ![Carbon emission Kick Off meeting 2019](./figures/iAtlantic_KickOff2019_CO2_emission.png)